cloudant/terraform-provider-ibm/website/docs/d/cloudant.html.markdown

 * `capacity` (Number) A number of blocks of throughput units.
 A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.
 * `cors_config` (List of Object) Configuration for CORS. (see [below for nested attributes](#nestedatt--cors_config))
+    * `allow_credentials` (Boolean) - Boolean value to allow authentication credentials.
+If set to true, browser requests must be done by using withCredentials = true.
+    * `origins` (List of String) - Contains the list of allowed origin domains with the full URL including the protocol.
+Subdomains count as separate domains, so all subdomains used have to be listed.
 * `crn` (String) CRN of resource instance.
 * `enable_cors` (Boolean) Boolean value to turn CORS on and off.
 * `extensions` (Map of String) The extended metadata as a map associated with the resource instance.